rfennell/AzurePipelines/Extensions/Versioning/readme.md

 - V1.29   - Issue #217 moved the ANdroid versioner to NodeJS
 - V1.30   - Issue #222 allowed more complex delimiters in version number format
 - V1.31   - Issue #233 added JSON and Angular versioner
+- V1.32   - Allow override of processing of build number to extract the version number, the provided build number parameter is used directly

 A set of tasks based on the versioning sample script to version tamping assemblies shown in the [VSTS documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
 ).
 These allow versioning of